Beating the megatrains – the nimble revolution

 There is a size for ideal economic performance for almost anything that can be produced.
 Those limits change as time progresses, but that does not make them any less real.
 Let’s take a computer hard drive for example.
 At a certain size, you get the best deal when it comes to comparing the storage space you get for the money you pay.
 Buy bigger, and you pay the technology premium.
 Buy smaller, and you pay more than you have to for your storage capacity.
 It’s the price you pay per unit of storage space that matters, not the price for the device.

-When have you bought your last new built car?
+When did you buy your last newly built car?
 Have you fallen for the newest model of a brand new series or have you picked the model of a tried and tested series?
 You know what the issue is.
-Buy the latest gizmo and you will be exposed to the teething problems of the latest thang.
+Buy the latest gizmo and you will be exposed to the teething problems of the latest thing.
 Take the existing series and you will have something tried and tested, albeit a bit less flashy, on your hands.

-From the point of view of a main-framer, this was an incredible waste of computing power and hence resources.
+From the point of view of a main framer, this was an incredible waste of computing power and hence resources.
 I remember the battles between those saying that computing power is too precious to be wasted on stupid consumers behind desktops.
-And seen what a single bit of computing power had cost a the time, they had a point.
+And seeing what a single bit of computing power had cost a the time, they had a point.

 The 5 mtpa (example size) beast is so big that you would have to transport custom-made pieces to wherever the train would have to operate and assemble it there.
-And in terms of cost, nothing beats a good old assembly line instead of open desert, jungle or eternal ice.
+And in terms of cost, nothing beats a good old assembly line instead of an open desert, jungle, or eternal ice.

 Then comes commissioning.
 The same problem, you are where you are with the big train.
 The small trains can be pre-tested in the workshop under ideal conditions.
 And, once you have a tried and tested design for the smaller train, you crank exact copies out in high numbers.
 The likelihood that something goes wrong at commissioning goes down with the numbers.